Niger women's national football team: Team

-In 1985, almost no country in the world had a women's national football team including Niger who officially had no women's national senior A team before 2006 and only had their first FIFA-recognised international in 2007 when they competed at the Tournoi de Cinq Nations held in Ouagadougou.
+Niger officially had no women's national senior A team before 2006 and only had their first FIFA-recognised international in 2007 when they competed at the Tournoi de Cinq Nations held in Ouagadougou.
 On 2 September, they lost to Burkina Faso 0–10.
 On 6 September, they lost to Burkina Faso 0–5.
 The country did not have a team competing in the 2010 African Women's Championships during the preliminary rounds or the 2011 All Africa Games.
 In June 2012, the team was not ranked in the world by FIFA.
 The country has never been ranked by FIFA.

 The country has had a Niger women's national under-19 football team who have competed in the 2002 African Women U-19 Championship, the first edition of the competition to be held.
 They had a bye in the first round.
 In the quarterfinals, they were supposed to play Morocco but Niger withdrew from the competition.